sevenseasofbri/tp/docs/UserGuide.md

 * The `GATE` can be chosen from the following:
     * `and`, `or`, `xor`, `nand`, `nor`, `xnor`

-The diagram below shows an example when using the `template and` command.
+The image below shows an example when using the `template and` command.
 ![Simplified](diagrams/TemplateBooleanAnd.png)
 ```
 Here, `OUT` represents the output of the boolean template.
 The letters `B` and `C` can correspond to `INPUT` which is used in the following section. `?` represents an `INPUT` which is not yet set.